v-adhithyan/365DaysOfCode/README.md

 ## day 114 (April 24, 2019)
   Show toast message when vehicle number is empty or less than 4 characters.
 Bump gradle to latest version and use jdk 8 in ticketing app.

+## day 115 (April 25, 2019)
+  Improved error messages and optimized connecting with bluetooth printer for ticketing app.